Reactive Molecular Dynamics¶

 Modeling reaction using the REACTER protocol

 The goal of this tutorial is to create a model of a carbon nanotube (CNT) embedded in a polymer melt composed of polystyrene (PS).
-The REACTER protocol is used to simulate the polymerization of styrene monomers, and the polymerization reaction is tracked over time [55, 56, 57].
-In contrast to AIREBO Pulling on a carbon nanotube and ReaxFF Reactive silicon dioxide, the REACTER protocol relies on the use of a classical force field.
+The REACTER protocol is used to simulate the polymerization of styrene monomers, and the polymerization reaction is tracked over time [56, 57, 58].
+In contrast to AIREBO Pulling on a carbon nanotube and ReaxFF Reactive silicon dioxide, the REACTER protocol relies on the use of a classical force field that does not inherently model bond formation or breaking, but instead couples with an external algorithm to simulate polymerization reactions.

 If you are completely new to LAMMPS, we recommend that you follow this tutorial on a simple Lennard-Jones fluid first.